 Building upon the "Mechanics & Living Systems" operation (an initiative bringing together the researchers interested in biomechanics on the École Polytechnique campus)'s own seminar series, the Paris-Saclay University Biomechanics Seminar Series aims at structuring the biomechanics community of the Saclay plateau.
-It is organized jointly by Prof. Abdul Barakat, Prof. Dominique Chapelle, and Dr. Martin Genet.
+It is organized jointly by Prof. Abdul Barakat, Dr. Dominique Chapelle, and Dr. Martin Genet.
 It is held tentatively on the last Thursday of each month at 14h, in the Sophie Germain amphitheater (map) of the Turing building (directions).

 You can subscribe to the seminar series announcement mailing list here.
 Also, you can subscribe to the seminar series shared calendar using this link (do not download and import the calendar, simply create a new remote calendar with this address in order to always get the most up-to-date version).